Dyrutter/anime_recommendations/README.md

 + Contains figures used in the readme and model card

 ### [model_card.md](./model_card.md)
-+ Explains the collaborative filtering, cosine similarity, and other processes through which the recommendation systems were developed
++ Explains collaborative filtering, cosine similarity, and other processes through which the recommendation systems were developed
 + Describes the final neural network model and its settings
 + Discusses the model's creation, usage, and limitations

-# ADDITIONAL MATERIAL
-### RECOMMENDATIONS
+## RECOMMENDATIONS FOR IMPROVEMENT
 + Create a program for re-creating and updating this data set using myanimelist.net's new API
 + Create a front-end API for accessing the recommendation systems
 + Re-train the model using alternate weight-initialization methods and compare for best results